jhonbuenoco/install-cursor-ai/README.md

-# Install Cursor AI Script
+# Install Cursor AI on Ubuntu

 This is a simple script that is going to install Cursor AI on Ubuntu and integrate it to the menu system.